How To You Make Your Office Chair More Ergonomic & Comfortable

 You can secure it with straps or fabric loops.

-The exact placement for a lumbar pillow is behind the lumbar spine, above the pelvis where the lower back curve is.
+The exact placement for a lumbar pillow is behind the lumbar spine, above the pelvis, where the lower back curve is.

 According to Dr. Alan Mandell, many people make the mistake of placing the lumbar pillow too low, which fails to provide proper support.